-Here and at top are typical Philadelphia route markers - this one on 4th St. SB at Lombard St. There is a "hidden" video with this page: The Vine St. Expressway east through Philadelphia.
+Here and at top are typical Philadelphia route markers, the first one on 4th St. SB at Lombard St. There is a "hidden" video with this page: The Vine St. Expressway east through Philadelphia.
 (Note: I am not so stupid as to reduce "4/10", a strange instance of fractional mileage that could actually be reduced to a lower fraction, to the "2/10" that I say.
 Please know I meant to say "2/5", which is still a strange distance.)

 Here's an obvious video, driving into Philadelphia on the Ben Franklin Bridge.
 Technically, the bridge itself is only US 30, and there are two discontiguous pieces of I-676 in PA and NJ.
 If the bridge were ever tied into the Vine Street Expressway with true high-speed ramps, it is likely those two pieces would be connected, but right now, I-676 technically follows the "ramps" to I-95 instead.
 All of I-676 is US 30 (unless it's the aforementioned ramps), but it's often not signed as such.

 Coming off the Ben Franklin Bridge with photos instead of video.
 Note in the first photo that there are little circles at the upper left, which hint to me that this was once an 8-laned bridge (the similar Walt Whitman and Commodore Barry Bridges also have 8 pairs of circles covered over).

 Westbound photos of the depressed freeway (the eastbound video is linked above and below) that took decades to complete under and inside Vine Street.
 I-676's exits are unnumbered because they're so close together, but all the BGS's are relatively new, and this part of the highway is even newer than that (east of Broad Street wasn't completed for some time).
 Thus it's a mystery why there's no 611 shield on the exit sign.